Are you planning a trip to Hoi An and wondering about how expensive Hoi An is?

-For example, if you went to a casual clothing tailor shop you would pay between $15 – $20 for a simple summer dress, shirt or blouse.
-You’ll pay a little more if it’s more detailed.
+For example, if you went to a casual clothing tailor shop you would pay between $15 and $20 for a simple summer dress, shirt or blouse.
+You’ll pay a little bit more if it’s more detailed.

-Pants/trousers will cost a little more between $20 – $35.
+Pants will cost a bit more between $20 and $35.
 Prices are similar for both men and women.

 Thanks for reading this guide on prices in Hoi An.
-Hopefully it answered your question of ‘is Hoi An expensive?’
+I hope that it helped you budget for your upcoming trip.

 Many people actually have a hard time trying to choose between Hoi An and Da Nang.

 If you’ve got the time then I’d recommend visiting both but if time is tight then you might wanna check out my guide on Da Nang vs Hoi An which compares the two.